sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^twitterheg]: no citation needed, right? if there is some other bastion of scientific discourse i would love to know about it.

 !! what's critically different here between other projects is that we are explicitly considering the incentives to join each of these efforts, and by integrating them explicitly, each of them is more appealing. so while there are lots of databases, lots of analysis systems, lots of wikis, and so on, there aren't many that are linked with one another such that participating in one part of the system makes the rest of the system more powerful as well as makes it more useful to the user.

+### Axes of Communication Systems

+!! push v. pull indexing -- can i find something by pulling from the ether based on some notion of what i'm looking for, or can i browse from related concepts and find what i'm looking for

 ### Semantic Wikis - Technical Knowledge Preservation